microsoft/MixedReality-WebRTC/libs/Microsoft.MixedReality.WebRTC.Native/docs/design.md

 The library provides a set of C functions which can be invoked directly from both C++ and C# (P-invoke).
 This means that the following restrictions should apply:

 - The API uses a set of C functions which can be directly P-invoked.
 No C++ object or method in the API.
-- Functions are exported prefixed with `mrtk_net_webrtc_` to avoid symbol clash; this prefix is omitted below for brievety.
+- Functions are exported prefixed with `mrs` (Mixed Reality Sharing) to avoid symbol clash; this prefix is omitted below for brievety.
 - In general exported function names shall start with the object they work with for discoverability, _e.g._ `PeerConnectionCreate()` instead of `CreatePeerConnection()`.
 - Calling convention is C (_i.e._ `__declspec(cdecl)` in MSVC).
 - Strings are passed as UTF-8 null-terminated.
 See the **Strings** section for more details.